 Before we explore tax liens, let’s get our bearings.
 The tax liens we’re most interested in result from property tax delinquency.
 And property tax delinquency is complex terrain.
 Without proper preparation, it’s easy to get lost.

-If you’re ready to start investing in homes with tax liens but are looking for financing, you can compare the best rates offered by personal loans, mortgage refinancing, home equity loans, and shared equity agreements.
+If you’re ready to start investing in homes with tax liens but are looking for financing, you can compare the best rates offered by personal loans, mortgage refinancing, home equity loans, and home equity investment.
 (This is free and will not damage your credit score.)

 Property taxes: the delinquency landscape